 There are 27 different Glenfiddich whiskies over five ranges.
 I examined the Core Range (5 whiskies) and the Experimental Series (4 whiskies) as the Special Editions were not readily available and the Rare & Vintage whiskies are rare and vintageous which is a fancy way of saying ‘I’ll definitely review them when I’m so wealthy I can afford $2000 for a bottle of whisky’.

-If you’re interested in buying Glenfiddich whisky online then visit Tipxy.comOpens in a new tab. (affiliate link) and check out their selection
+If you’re interested in buying Glenfiddich whisky online then visit Tipxy.com (affiliate link) and check out their selection

 How I Determined Whether Glenfiddich Whiskies Are Good